jdash/docker-files/hhvm/README.md

-jdash/supervisor
+jdash/hhvm
 ============

-Docker configuration to build a supervisor Docker container based on the ubuntu:latest image
+Docker configuration to build a HHVM Docker container based on the jdash/supervisor:latest image (it based on ubuntu:latest)